xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

 \src$ mv Library.cs scriptingjs.cs
 ```

+> :bulb: Notice the use of `--t Lib` as the parameter to the `dotnet new` command.
+This specifies to the `Net Core` CLI command to create a 'library' template.
+More information about the 'dotnet new' and its options can be found [here](https://github.com/dotnet/docs/blob/master/docs/core/tools/dotnet-new.md#options).

-Afterwards, you should have the same structure above in the `src` directory.
+Afterwards, you should have the same structure mentioned above in the `src` directory.

 Before we can compile our code we will need to make a couple of modifications to the `package.json` file.